JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ## Analysis

 ### Percent Change
-- Because of population difference, I chose to use relative changes (percent change) over time to compare a country's tourism rates and GDP
+- Because of population difference, I chose to look at relative changes (percent change) over time to compare a country's tourism rates and GDP.
+Particularly at yearly percent change.
-- Most economic measures deal in percent change, so this analysis aligns with how other economic measures dealing with tourism and GDP are often reported.
+- Most economic measures are reported in percent change, so this analysis aligns with how tourism and GDP are often reported.
-- The information gathered from the **Cumululative Percent Change tables** below showed the countries with the most and least changes.
+- The information in the tables below show **Cumululative Percent Change**, of outbound and inbound tourism and GDP, ordered from positive to negative
 - Two countries form the top and bottom of the tables reflecting tourism change were selected for furhter analysis.

 <table>